-Most vapers would agree that vaping is generally a safe and pleasurable past time.
+Most vapers would agree that vaping is generally a safe and fun activity.
 It has become instrumental for some to quit smoking, while others vape in order to reduce their nicotine consumption without dealing with the harmful effects that come with cigarette smoking.

 While there are people who argue that vaping is unsafe, those claims are mainly due to operator error.
 Any activity can become risky when you use the wrong equipment or opt for low-grade equipment that can become potentially hazardous.
 For instance, using the wrong pair of shoes for running can result in injury instead of making you healthier.
 It’s the same with vaping.
 Handling battery and e-liquids improperly can result to risks and dangers.

 Vaping is still a new industry, there’s not much study of the long-term health effects yet, but short-term studies on vaping reveal that it doesn’t contain the toxins and carcinogens that you’ll typically find in a tobacco cigarette.
 E-liquids contain three to four ingredients which has been recognized by FDA as generally safe, while cigarettes contain around 4,000 ingredients, most of which are proven to be harmful to the human body.

 Here are the best practices for vaping safely that every vaper should observe.

 1. Use the correct batteries for your vaping device.
 All batteries, even those used in your TV's remote control, have the potential to explode but these are rare and preventable.
 Using the correct batteries ensure that your device will work efficiently as well.
 While disposable e-cigs have built-in batteries, you might be tempted to choose a cheaper replacement for vapes with removable batteries.
 Don’t do this.
 Always go for batteries recommended by the manufacturer of your vaping device.